ds300/derivablejs/README.md

 - **Laziness**:

-  Derivables have fine-grained laziness, which means that things you don't need right now are not kept up to date (until you need them again, of course).
+  Derivables have fine-grained laziness, which means that only the things you actually need to know about right now are kept up to date.
 This sounds like just a neat trick, but it is profoundly liberating in practice.
 It lets you do all kinds of useful things.
 More on that later.

 - **Automatic Memory Management**

-  Observables are implemented on top of callbacks, which means that they need to maintain references to their dependents (how can you invoke a callback if you don't have a reference to it?).
-Derivables, on the other hand, have an entirely separate mechanism for reactivity, which means they can utilize a clever push-pull system and avoid the need for parents to store references to their children.
-LINKY
+  Observables are implemented on top of callbacks, which means that you need to explicitly say when you don't need them anymore to avoid memory leaks.
+Derivables, on the other hand, have the same properties as ordinary JavaScript objects. i.e. if you simply lose your references to them, they go away.

   Again, this sounds like a minor thing at first, but turns out to be of immense practical benefit.